Our Board

 • Dana Harris - President

 Dana was born and raised in Yellowknife and has a strong connection to the North and its communities.
-She holds a background in environmental sciences and biology and currently works as a biologist with the Government of Canada.
-Dana brings valuable governance and leadership experience to the Board, having previously served on her university’s Graduate Student Association and as Co-Chair of the Occupational Health and Safety Committee at the Gahcho Kué Mine site.
-Her professional work reflects a commitment to environmental stewardship, safety, and responsible development in northern regions.
+Growing up in the territory helped shape her appreciation for the land, the people, and the importance of strong, supportive community networks.
+She holds a background in environmental sciences and biology, and currently works as a biologist with the Government of Canada.
+Through her work, Dana is committed to environmental stewardship, safety, and responsible development, with a focus on protecting northern ecosystems for future generations.

 • Katie Charpentier - Vice President